Tajgero/Tajgero/README.md

 * 💻 Video games enthusiast ranging from horror to platform ones.
 I love memes.

-* 🌍 I am happy to contribute to community projects and hackathons.
+* 🌍 I am happy to learn, explore and find my place in Bioinformatics/Data Science World.

 Additionally, I hold both a Bachelor’s Engineering and Master’s degree in Pharmaceutical Biotechnology, which gives me a strong foundation in life sciences and research methodologies.